 Do I need a visa?

-All tourists (excluding Indian, Bangladeshi and Maldivian passport holders) require a visa when visiting Bhutan and must book their holiday through a licensed Bhutanese tour operator or one of their international partners.
-These operators and partners look after your visa arrangements.
+All tourists (excluding Indian, Bangladeshi and Maldivian passport holders) require a visa when visiting Bhutan.
+You can apply for an e-visa online here, or a licensed Bhutanese tour operator or one of their international partners can arrange a visa on your behalf when you’re booking your trip.

-The flight is 5 hours from Singapore, with a 45-minute refuelling stopover in Kolkata, India.
-Bhutan time is 6 hours ahead of GMT, 2 hours behind Singapore.
+Bhutan time is 6 hours ahead of GMT, 2 hours behind Singapore, and 4 hours behind Sydney.

 What’s the money situation?

 Bhutanese currency is the ngultrum (Nu), which has no coins but only notes.
-Indian rupees, which are on par with the ngultrum, are also accepted all over Bhutan, except in Rs500 and Rs1000 currency notes.
-They are also occasionally given as change.
-ATMs accepting withdrawals using Visa or MasterCard are found in main towns.
+Indian rupees, which are on par with the ngultrum, are also accepted, except in Rs500 and Rs1000 currency notes.
+They’re also occasionally given as change.
+ATMs accepting Visa or MasterCard are found in main towns.
 Major hotels and tourist shops also accept credit cards but travellers’ cheques and cash are the easiest here.

 When’s the best time to visit?

-Bhutan can be visited throughout the year but the best months are between March and May and September and November.
-Winter in Bhutan is from mid-November to mid-March; at this time of year, the climate is dry and sunny for the most part, with perfect blue sky, and temperatures peaking at around 15 degrees Celsius in the daytime and falling below zero at night.
+Bhutan can be visited year-round but the best months are between March and May and September and November.
+Winter runs from mid-November to mid-March; at this time of year, the climate is dry and sunny for the most part, with perfect blue sky, and temperatures peaking at around 15 degrees Celsius in the daytime and falling below zero at night.
 The monsoon usually arrives in mid-June, with light rain falling mainly in the afternoons and evenings.

 What’s the lingo?